Generative View Stitching: Limitations, Challenges, and Future Work

 Note that GVS \textit{without} external context frames avoids divergent scenes as neighboring frames can affect \textit{each other} throughout the stitching process; on the other hand, external context frames are unaffected by the rest of the target video.
 Autoregressive sampling also precludes divergent scenes as new generations are conditioned on \textit{fully} denoised history.

-Controlling information propagation in stitching by modulating the per-frame noise levels of the Diffusion-Forcing backbone is a potential solution, which would enable external image conditioning and, in turn, significantly improve video quality and user controllability.
+Controlling information propagation in stitching by modulating the per-frame noise levels of the Diffusion-Forcing backbone could potentially enable external image conditioning, which would not only improve video quality and user controllability, but also enable extending GVS to online problem settings via model predictive generation (see section~\ref{sec:limitations_online_settings}).
 We leave this investigation for future work.